temitayocharles/stack-to-k8s/labs/05-task-ingress.md

 # Lab 5: Task Manager - Ingress & External Access
+Routing is how real users meet your app.
+Today you’ll expose a production‑style endpoint and verify it with real checks—not just port‑forwarding.
 Expose the Task Manager safely with an Ingress controller and TLS for external access.

 **Time**: 45 minutes